-Will energy bills go down?
+Will energy prices go down?

 Here's why the end of the energy crisis probably won’t mean an end to rising prices, and what you can do about it.